 This report intends to speak to the full scope of Davidson's impact.
 Davidson's economic impact comes from its operating and capital spending footprint, as well as from the ancillary spending drawn to local vendors and businesses from students and visitors to on-campus events.
-Surpassing the economic impact, Davidson has a tremendous social impact by educating and shaping young scholars who are deeply committed to leadership and service in the Charlotte metro area, North Carolina and beyond.
+Surpassing the economic impact, Davidson has a tremendous social impact and acts as a civic leader in the Charlotte metro area - educating and shaping young scholars who are deeply committed to leadership and service in North Carolina and beyond.